Attentive techniques. Psychology: its methods and techniques - M.S. Levels of Basal Emotional Organization

 1. Agree with other people.
 Not thoughtlessly, but find in their words something with which you can agree.

-Hidden Influence Techniques - Emotional Impact and Emotional Background
+Hidden influence techniques - Emotional Impact and Emotional Background

 Hidden Influence Techniques – Information Environment

-A classic example of the Star Wars 3 technique when Anakin Skywalker turns to the dark side of the force.
+A classic example of the technique from the movie "Star Wars 3" when Anakin Skywalker goes to dark side strength.
 He meets Chancellor Palpatine and worries about Padmé.
-The Chancellor slowly pumps information into the young Jedi's mind.
-And at the end sums up: go to the dark side and save Padme, I have the power to raise the dead.
-The formula worked problem -> solution -> benefit: you have a health problem with your wife, I have the power, go to the dark side, and we will save her.
+The Chancellor gradually feeds information into the young Jedi's mind.
+And at the end he sums it up: come to the dark side and save Padmé, I have the power to raise the dead.
+The formula worked problem -> solution -> benefit: you have a problem with your wife’s health, I have the power, go to the dark side and we will save her.

 Open Loop and Fractal Loop Techniques

-Classic examples of the application of technology:
+Classic examples of the use of technology:

 • Trailer before the release of the new film.

 • Almost any series.
-For example, Breaking Bad, Game of Thrones.
-Each series ends with an open loop-cycle.
+For example, “Breaking Bad”, “Game of Thrones”.
+Each episode ends with an open loop.

 Reaction Technique

-Dead End Technique is an unpredictable response.
-The task is to knock the interlocutor out of the template in which he is now located and put him in a dead end; then you seize the initiative and you can do whatever you want with it.
-For example, you respond positively to negativity, ignoring a question, answering a question with a question or humor to a phrase, a quote to a phrase.
+“Dead End” technique- This is an unpredictable reaction.
+The task is to knock the interlocutor out of the pattern in which he is currently located and to confuse him; then you seize the initiative and can do whatever you want with him.
+For example, you react positively to a negative, ignoring a question, answering a question with a question, or responding with humor to some phrase, or a quote to some phrase.

-Brick Face Technique.
-Technique, reactions to requests or suggestions to you that you are not interested in.
-You make your face a brick and with this facial expression silently look at the interlocutor.
+“Brick face” technique.
+Techniques, reactions to requests or offers to you that are not interesting to you.
+You make a brick face and with this facial expression silently look at your interlocutor.
 You can say some monosyllabic answers, but with the same facial expression.

 Maxim Sviridov